ivancheesecake/Bertud/README.md

 ###Master configuration
 Edit `config.json`.

+Options:

-* ip - IP address of master
+* `ip` - IP address of master
-* pythonPath - Path of Python libraries and executables
+* `pythonPath` - Path of Python libraries and executables
-* defaultInputFolder - Where the laz files to process are located
+* `defaultInputFolder` - Where the laz files to process are located
-* defaultOutputFolder - Where the output are placed
+* `defaultOutputFolder` - Where the output are placed

 Sample `config.json`